OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 # Integrate Office Scripts with Power Automate

 [Power Automate](https://flow.microsoft.com) integrates your script into a larger workflow.
-You can run scripts after receiving emails or push the results of a script from your workbook into Planner.
-To do this. the `main` function needs to be customized for your workflow's input and output needs.
+You can add the contents of an email to a worksheet's table or create actions in your project management tools based on workbook comments.
 If you are new to Power Automate, we recommend visiting [Get started with Power Automate](https://docs.microsoft.com/power-automate/getting-started).
 There, you can learn more about automating your workflows across multiple services.

-## Absolute references

-Power Automate runs your script in the chosen Excel workbook on your behalf.
-When this happens, the workbook can still be closed.
-Any API that relies on the user's current state, such as `WorksheetCollection.getActiveWorksheet`, will fail when ran through Power Automate.
-When designing your scripts, be sure to absolute references to worksheets and ranges.

-The following functions will throw and error and fail when called from a script in a Power Automate flow.

-- `Chart.activate`
-- `Range.select`
-- `Workbook.getActiveCell`
-- `Workbook.getActiveChart`
-- `Workbook.getActiveChartOrNullObject`
-- `Workbook.getActiveSlicer`
-- `Workbook.getActiveSlicerOrNullObject`
-- `Workbook.getSelectedRange`
-- `Workbook.getSelectedRanges`
-- `Worksheet.activate`
-- `WorksheetCollection.getActiveWorksheet`

 ## Script input

 All script input is specified as additional parameters for the `main` function.
 For example, if you wanted to have a script take a `string` representing a name as input, you would change the `main` signature to `async function main(context: Excel.RequestContext, name?: string)`.

-Input is provided in Power Automate either as static values, [expressions](https://docs.microsoft.com/power-automate/use-expressions-in-conditions), or dynamic content.
+Input is provided through Power Automate as static values, [expressions](https://docs.microsoft.com/power-automate/use-expressions-in-conditions), or dynamic content.
 Details on an individual service's connector can be found in the [Power Automate Connector documentation](https://docs.microsoft.com/connectors/).

 When adding script parameters, consider the following allowances and restrictions.